Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 - [ContentLib](https://ficsit.app/mod/ContentLib) - Runtime content generation.
 - [Free Samples](https://ficsit.app/mod/FreeSamples) - Used to implement the Free Samples options.
 Even if you don't have this game option enabled, the mod will still be present, but its functionality will be disabled.
 - [MAM Enhancer](https://ficsit.app/mod/MAMTips) - Allows viewing MAM research nodes in detail.
 Enables you to hover over the items/unlocks of a node to see more info, especially important when their names get long.
+- [FixClientResourceSinkPoints](https://ficsit.app/mod/FixClientResourceSinkPoints) - Fixes a bug in game where resource sink points arent properly loaded on client connecting to a multiplayer game

 The following mods are known to work with Archipelago: